 I get so easily distracted by myself.
 After each paragraph of this piece I have checked email, looked to see if I have gotten a text, visited Facebook.
 I ordered Emerson some shorts, moved the wash to the dryer, and flipped through the latest Pendleton catalog.
 In an office environment, I’d go get a cup of tea or just do a circle around the cubes, maybe chat with a friend, but it would still be the same environment full of people also in the same grind, making it easier to get back into it.
 I joined a coworking space, a friend with an office a couple of miles away gave me a set of keys to get away from the house but neither helped, I still felt alone.
 I have many blogger and influencer friends and we occasionally text but we work in a field that is inherently competitive even if we have different niches and audiences and anyway, we're working on our own individual brands.
 I’ve made several mastermind groups of fellow bloggers, of women in my area, of people all with small businesses and they have always dissolved after a while.
 I have one friend who also has her own business in the style world; she’s like my work wife as we share a lot about our businesses.
 But we have our own separate agendas, we try to help but our primary focus is our own success.
 I just miss being part of a team.

 Have you seen the show Songland?
 Karl and I have started it now that this season of Project Runway is over.
 Like Project Runway, it’s a competitive reality show that isn’t full of drama or trying to turn people’s lives into a viral video that tugs at the heartstrings.
 It focuses on talent, on craft, and pushing artists just beyond their comfort zone to make something amazing.
 Each week, a different famous band or singer is on the show along with three highly successful music producers.
 Four newbie songwriters audition with one song that they have written, one that is their baby, their passion, their pride.
 They perform it, the producers and the artist only provide positive feedback, constructive ideas for improvement while respecting their song.
 It’s so thrilling to see the collaboration, these often young adults being in a room with their heroes, Grammy winners adding their voice, their beats, their ideas to make their song better.
 You can feel that collaborative energy through the screen.
 The artist of the week picks three of the four songs, and each of three songwriters left partners with one of the producers to make their song the absolute best and the right vibe for the artist.
-I love seeing the work that goes to take a good song into stellar and see how the artist reacts to it and then once they choose the winning song, how they put their spin on it to make it a hit.
+I love seeing the work that goes into making a good song stellar and seeing how the artist puts their spin on it to make it a hit.
 It reminds me of working retail at 2am to get the store ready for the corporate visit, the 6am dashing around a conference room with my colleagues getting ready for a major symposium, the ride in the taxi to the client site where we’re rehearsing our pitch, even being in Odyssey of the Mind in elementary school, improv classes in high school, preparing for Rush when I was in a sorority.
-As my old coworker Lonnie always said, teamwork makes the dream work.
+As my old coworker Lonnie always said, “Teamwork makes the dream work.”
 And I miss being on a team.

 Independence Day is this coming week and you know what that means – sales sales sales!